Nilusche/Tik-Tasks/README.md

 <a href="http://phplaravel-702697-2360337.cloudwaysapps.com/" target="_blank">Go to Website</a>

 ## Disclaimer
-The product Tik Tasks exists as a web application for educational purposes and has no affiliations with similar brands nor is intended for commercial usage.
+The product Tik Tasks exists as a web application for educational purposes only and has no affiliations with similar brands nor is intended for commercial usage.
 While Tik Tasks GmbH assures to deliver high quality products, we can not guarantee any absence of bugs or defects in the product.